Coastal Erosion in Florida

 - Navigation Inlets and Construction

-Preventing Beach and Coastal Erosion in the Jacksonville, FL Area
+Preventing Coastal Erosion in the Jacksonville, FL Area

 Foundation Professionals of Florida will help you repair sea walls that have started to fail.
 These seawalls help prevent erosion by locking the sand along the shore into place.
 The prevents it from being eroded by the ocean.
 With a proper seawall, you can keep the beach around your home from being eaten away by the current.
-However, is the seawall is not in good condition, it may start to fail, leading to more erosion and other problems.
+However, is the seawall is not in good condition, it may start to fail.
+This can lead to more erosion and other problems.